thalioo/NaturalNumbersInterpretation/README.md

 * starts with "003069" or "00302" and contains 14 digits.
 * starts with "2" or "69" and contains 10 digits.

-The second functionality, called _Advanced_, identifies the several ambiguities, and checks, if the resulted interpretations is a valid Greek phone number.
+The second functionality, called _Advanced_, identifies the several ambiguities, and checks, if the resulted interpretations are valid Greek phone numbers.
 The source files of this application are located in the _src_ folder.
 For execution run the following:
 ```
 python natural_numbers_interpretation.py -numbers " "," " | -file filename -method a|b